 A WUR Wake-up frame is a broadcast addressed WUR Wake up frame if the WUR Wake-up frame has a nontransmitter ID in the ID field.
 The WUR Wake up frame is addressed to all the WUR non-AP STAs that are associated with the AP corresponding to a nontransmitted BSSID in a multiple BSSID set.

-A WUR AP that operates a multiple BSSID set containing a nontransmitted BSSID and a WUR non-AP STA that is a member of a BSS corresponding to a nontransmitted BSSID shall calculate the nontransmitter ID as k + transmitter ID, where k is equal to the value of the BSSID index field corresponding to that BSS (see 9.4.2.73 (Multiple BSSID-Index element) for the nontransmitted BSSID, the transmitter ID is defined in 29.5.3 (Transmitter ID), and the addition performed between the two identifiers is circular modulo 212.
+A WUR AP that operates a multiple BSSID set containing a nontransmitted BSSID and a WUR non-AP STA that is a member of a BSS corresponding to a nontransmitted BSSID shall calculate the nontransmitter ID as k + transmitter ID, where k is equal to the BSSID index field corresponding to that BSS (see 9.4.2.73 (Multiple BSSID-Index element) for the nontransmitted BSSID, the transmitter ID is defined in 29.5.3 (Transmitter ID), and the addition performed between the two identifiers is circular modulo 212.(#3144)